martonpaulo/portfolio/README.md

 - `npm run build`: build the project for production
 - `npm run lint`: lint the codebase with ESLint

+### Disclaimers

+#### CORS Issues

+To avoid CORS issues when running the project locally, you may need to use a browser extension that enables CORS.
+This is required because the backend is hosted on a different domain.

+#### Websocket Connection Error

+During local development, you may encounter a WebSocket error in the console.
+This is related to the Hot Module Replacement (HMR) feature in Next.js.
+It is not an issue in production, as HMR is only used during local development and does not affect static site generation.
+You can safely ignore this warning.

 ## 📋 To Do List

 ### Fixes